 3. It is standard practice to distinguish propositional justification from doxastic justification.
 Roughly, a subject s has propositional justification for believing a proposition p just in case, whether or not s actually believes p, it would be epistemically appropriate for s to believe p.
 On the other hand s is doxastically justified in believing p just in case s has propositional justification for believing p and s actually believes p in virtue of that justification.

-14. Pryor (2000)'s original formulation of dogmatism takes perceptions to be mental states different from beliefs (though likewise provided with representational or propositional content); perceptual justification is thus taken to be non-inferential.
-Pryor's more recent characterisations of dogmatism allow for inferential notions of perceptual justification (see for instance the manuscript by Pryor in Other Internet Resources and Pryor forthcoming).
+12. Pryor’s dogmatism takes perceptions to be mental states different from beliefs (though likewise provided with representational or propositional content); perceptual justification is thus taken to be non-inferential.
+Pryor’s (2000) and (2004) notion of perceptual justification is clearly internalist in character.
+Pryor’s recent characterisations of dogmatism allow for externalist notions of perceptual justification (see for instance the manuscript by Pryor in Other Internet Resources and Pryor 2013).

-15. A similar diagnosis of the ineffectiveness of Moore's proof has been offered by Burge (2003).
+13. A similar diagnosis of the ineffectiveness of Moore’s proof has been offered by Burge (2003) and Markie (2005).

 19. Endorsed more hesitantly in Wright (2011).